Ambien Addiction

 For example, the Substance Abuse and Mental Health Services Administration has found that the typical age of narcotic patients was 25 to 30 years old.
 However, a second report found a much different result; 74% of individuals who looked for emergency clinic care in 2005 and 2010 for Ambien-related issues were older than 44.

-Ambien addiction symptoms include poor memory, social withdrawal, and hiding drug use.
 It is important to recognize signs of addiction in both ourselves and others so help can be received immediately.
+If you or your loved one are struggling with an Ambien addiction, reach out to Avenues Recovery to receive the help you deserve.

 Back to top